 The New York-Brooklyn rivalry was once based solely on proximity.
-But with two instant enemies now staring at each other from opposing dugouts, it was now personal as well.
+But with two sudden enemies now staring at each other from opposing dugouts, it now became personal as well.

 Slowly yet surely, Robinson began to right the momentum of the franchise.
 After a relatively competitive 75-79 record in 1914, the Robins—as they were renamed in the new manager’s honor—finally escaped the second division in 1915 with a third-place finish.